Parabolic dynamics and Anisotropic Banach spaces

-where $i\in (D_{k-1},D_k]$, $\alpha_k=\frac{\ln|\rho_k|}{\htop}$ and $b_k\in \{0,\dots, d_k\}$.
-Also $\alpha_1=1$, $b_1=0$ and $\alpha_{N_1}=b_{N_1}=0$. \end{thm} The above Theorem will be proven in Section \ref{sec:growth}. \begin{rem} Note that in Theorem \ref{thm:main} it could happen $N_1=1$, this is indeed the case in the linear case (see Appendix \ref{rem:Fouriercomputation}).
-In such a case the result is less interesting, yet it always gives a relevant information. \end{rem} \begin{rem} A natural question that arises is how to obtain a more explicit identification of the above mentioned distributions.
+where $i\in (D_{k-1},D_k]$, $\alpha_k=\frac{\ln|\rho_k|}{\htop}$ and $b_k= d_k$ if $\alpha_k>0$ and $b_k=d_k+1$ if $\alpha_k=0$.
+Also $\alpha_1=1$, $b_1=0$ and $\alpha_{N_1}=b_{N_1}=0$. \end{thm} The above Theorem will be proven in Section \ref{sec:growth}. \begin{rem} Note that in Theorem \ref{thm:main} it could happen $N_1=1$, that is: either the integral grows like $t$ or it is bounded.
+This is indeed the situation, for example, in the linear case (see Section \ref{rem:Fouriercomputation}) and hence for small smooth perturbations of the linear case as well (see Section \ref{sec:non-lin-ex}).
+In such an event the result might seem less interesting, nonetheless it provides a relevant information. \end{rem} \begin{rem} A natural question is how to obtain a more explicit identification of the above mentioned distributions.
 In particular, the analogy with the situations studied by Flaminio-Forni would suggest $(\phi_t)_*O_j=O_j$, that is the distributions are invariant for the flow.
-We expect this to be true but the proof is not so obvious: due to the low regularity of the flow, $(\phi_t)_*O_j$ might be a distribution of low regularity and hence not belonging to the spaces we are considering.
-This problem could be bypassed by showing that the norm of $O_j$ is bounded by the functionals $H_{x,t}$.
-This is certainly true for some $O_j$, but it is not obvious how to prove it in general.
-We therefore limit ourself to the discussion of $O_1$. \end{rem} \begin{lem} The distribution $\cO_1$ is proportional to the unique invariant measure $\mu$ of $\phi_t$. \end{lem} \begin{proof} By Proposition \ref{th:base} it follows that, for all $\bg\geq0$,
+However, note that in the present context, for $j>1$, we know only that $O_j\in(\cC^s)'$, for some $s\geq 2$, while in general $\phi_t\not\in\cC^2$, so $(\phi_t)_*O_j$ is, in principle, not even defined.
+Nevertheless, we expect some $O_j$ to be invariant distribution for the flow, but the proof is not so obvious.
+We therefore limit ourselves, in the general case, to discussing $O_1$, that is known to be a measure (see however Lemma \ref{lem:fuck} for a more in depth discussion of a specific class of examples). \end{rem} \begin{lem} The distribution $O_1$ is proportional to the unique invariant measure $\mu$ of $\phi_t$. \end{lem} \begin{proof} By Proposition \ref{th:base} it follows that, for all $\bg\geq0$,